Academic Catalog

 This focus area centers on questions related to global cultures, belief systems expressed through various types of cultural artifacts (including visual art, artisanry, literature, film and media), and peoples and identities, over time and geographical areas, in conjunction with questions of gender, sexuality, class, race, and ethnicity.

-Politics and Culture in Anglophone Caribbean
+Politics and Culture in the Caribbean

 World Cultures